Asymptotically Optimal Scheduling of Multiple Parallelizable Job Classes: Model

 We restrict ourselves to scaling regimes where $\lambdak = \Theta(k)$ so that $\rho$ does not go to 0 as we scale $k$.
 It is convenient to describe the scaling behavior of $\lambdak$ in terms of $\alpha$, the number of ``spare servers'' worth of capacity.
 Specifically, we define $\alpha$ to be

+Note that while $\alpha$ and $\rho$ depend on $k$, we omit this dependence from the notation for brevity.
+We will write expressions in terms of $\lambdak$ when an explicit dependence on $k$ requires emphasis.

-The asymptotic behavior of a wide variety of queueing systems is known to depend on the asymptotic behavior of $\alpha$.
+The asymptotic behavior of many queueing systems is known to depend on the asymptotic behavior of $\alpha$.
 For example, consider a simple $M/M/k$ system.
 When $\alpha=\Theta(k)$, the scaling regime is known as the \emph{large-system limit} or \emph{mean-field limit}.
 The probability of queueing in an $M/M/k$ goes to 0 in the mean-field limit.
 When $\alpha = \Theta(\sqrt{k})$, the scaling regime is known as the Halfin-Whitt regime \cite{halfin1981heavy}.
 The probability of queueing in an $M/M/k$ converges to a constant in the Halfin-Whitt regime, but the mean queueing time goes to 0.
-When $\alpha = \Theta(1)$, the scaling regime is known as the non-degenerate slowdown (NDS) regime \cite{gupta2019load}.
+When $\alpha = \Theta(1)$, the scaling regime is known as the non-degenerate slowdown (NDS) regime \cite{atar2012diffusion,gupta2019load}.
 The probability of queueing in an $M/M/k$ goes to 1 in the NDS regime, and the mean queueing time converges to a constant.
-We refer to all scaling regimes where $\alpha = \omega(\sqrt{k\log k})$ as \emph{\shw} scaling regimes.\footnote{We require the additional $\sqrt{\log k}$ separation for technical reasons, but this is essentially the set of scaling regimes with more spare servers than the Halfin-Whitt regime.} In the \shw regime, the probability of queueing in an $M/M/k$ goes to 0.
-We refer to all scaling regimes where $\alpha = o(1)$ as \snds regimes.
+We refer to all scaling regimes where $\alpha = \omega(\sqrt{k\log k})$ as \emph{\shw} scaling regimes. \footnote{The \shw regime was first introduced in \cite{liu2020steady} and was then subsequently discussed in \cite{varma2023power,storm2023diffusion}.
+The original definition requires $\alpha=\Theta(k^b)$ for any $.5 < b < 1$.
+Our definition is more general in that it requires just $\sqrt{\log k}$ separation from the Halfin-Whitt regime and also includes mean-field scaling regimes.} In the \shw regime, the probability of queueing in an $M/M/k$ goes to 0.
+We refer to all scaling regimes where $\alpha = o(1)$ as \emph{\snds} regimes.
 The probability of queueing in an $M/M/k$ goes to 1 and the mean queueing time goes to $\infty$ in \snds regimes.
 Note that, under all \snds scaling regimes, $\rho \rightarrow 1$.
-Under the \shw scaling regimes, $\rho$ either goes to 1 or converges to a constant less than 1, as in mean-field scaling.

-{\em It is not clear which, if any, of the results from the simple $M/M/k$ system hold when scheduling parallelizable jobs.}
+Under the \shw scaling regimes, $\rho$ either goes to 1 or converges to a constant less than 1, as in mean-field scaling. {\em It is not clear which, if any, of the results from the simple $M/M/k$ system hold when scheduling parallelizable jobs.}

 While $\rho_i$ depends on $k$ for each class $i$, $\rho_i$ asymptotically approaches a subcritical load.
-Specifically, we define
+Specifically, let